arcadekenan/HTTPLayer/README.md

 - [x] POST Method with JSON Body
 - [x] PUT Methods with JSON Body and/or Query and Path Parameters
 - [x] DELETE Methods with JSON Body and/or Query and Path Parameters
-- [] OPTION and PATCH methods
+- [X ] Unit and Integration Test Coverage
-- [] HTTP Response Validation
+- [ ] OPTION and PATCH methods
-- [] TLS Certificate and Public Key Pinning
+- [ ] HTTP Response Validation
-- [] Unit and Integration Test Coverage
+- [ ] TLS Certificate and Public Key Pinning

 ## Requirements